 When you are at school, it is easy to make and keep friends as you see them every day.
-However, when you leave school, it is harder because you will need to make the effort to talk to people and contact them to arrange an activity.
-When you start work and study, you will also meet new people who you might want to make friends with.
+However, when you leave school it may be harder because you will need to make the effort to talk to people and contact them to arrange an activity.
+When you start work and study, you will also meet new people and you may want to start new friendships.